VERITAS-Observatory/V2DL3/README.md

 The projects tries to share as many tools as possible between VEGAS and Eventdisplay, especially those used for writing the FITS files.

+The two main tools required to convert VERITAS data products to DL3 FITS format and use them with gammapy are:
+- converter to DL3 (v2dl3 for VEGAS, v2dl3_for_Eventdisplay.py for Eventdisplay)
+- tool to generate observation index tables

 Contact:
 	Ralph Bird (ralph.bird.1@gmail.com)
 	Tarek Hassan (tarek.hassan@desy.de)